Blacksmoke16/CrSerializer/docs/validations.md

 * `Email` - Asserts that the property is a valid email address
 * `IP` - Asserts that the property is a valid IP address
 * `Uuid` - Asserts that the property if a valid RFC4122 UUID
+* `Luhn` - Asserts that the property is a valid credit card number

 Custom assertions can also be defined for more use case specific cases.
 See the - [Custom Assertions](./custom_assertions.md) docs for more info.